Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Limitations

 \section{Limitations}

-In the experiments for evaluating the impact of different sample selection strategies, we focused on such settings, where the impact of sample selection may be reduced --- despite that we observed significant differences in the achieved performance.
-First of all, in within-domain few-shot learning, the samples are selected from the same domain, thus the difference in impact and role of the individual samples may not be as high.
-We may expect that the impact of sample selection in cross-domain few-shot learning may be higher and lead to even larger performance deviations.
-In addition, we focus on a balanced-shot setting, where we select the same number of shots for each class, leading to lower impact of strategies for different classes.
-These additional settings are out of scope of this paper and may be a subject of future research.

-To diminish undesirable randomness effects, we report the results as an average over 5 repeats of data splitting, 10 repeated runs of the selection strategies (resulting in 50 overall evaluation runs), with each run evaluated on 600 tasks.
+To diminish undesirable randomness effects, we report the results as an average over 5 repeats of data splitting, 10 repeated runs of the selection strategies (resulting in 50 overall evaluation runs), with each run evaluated on 600 (or 300 for in-context learning) tasks.
 Such setting limits the variance in results, but may also obscure the benefit of selection strategies to a certain extent.
 On the other hand, although we focus only on a 5-way few-shot learning setting (using only 5 classes per task), we do not expect significant change in result for most of the few-shot learning approaches when using higher number of classes (such as 10-way or 20-way classification).
 The only exception is the in-context learning, where we observed the dependence on input size and context width of the models.
 With higher number of classes, the observed performance of large language models would start to deteriorate to the performance that can be achieved with a low number of shots.
+In this case, using larger model sizes may lead to better utilisation of the samples and higher performance increase from the selection strategies.